 Participants are expected to:

 - Engage with PDL colleagues, expert presenters, and PDL staff to optimize the collective learning experience

 - Attend all nine (9) PDL sessions throughout the year and graduation

 - Plan for a few hours of personal time for offline work and to complete post-session surveys

 - Be open to diverse perspectives and learning approaches with a view toward professional growth and fulfillment.

 How Much Does It Cost?

 The tuition fee for the 2022 Partners in Disability Leadership program is $1,000, which covers the costs of materials and resources, nine (9) virtual sessions featuring top disability experts who will discuss trends, best practices, and strategies; networking opportunities to forge lasting connections; and alumni support for ongoing learning.
-A non-refundable application fee of $20 is also required to cover administrative costs.
-Your application will be processed upon payment of this fee.
 You will receive notification of our decision within two (2) weeks of the application deadline.
 If selected, you will be provided instructions for tuition payment.

 Get support from your employer to participate in the program and download our template justification letter

 How Do I Apply and What Information Will I Need to Submit?

 Please complete and submit the Partners in Disability Leadership application by January 31, 2022.

 You must answer all questions to advance through the various sections.
 Please include the names and email addresses of two references (with at least one professional reference), upload your CV/resumé, and complete the application fee payment.
 Sign and date the form.
 Click on “Submit” to finalize the application process.

 What Happens After I Apply?

 Participants are selected through a competitive screening process administered by The Arc of Texas.
 Applicants selected for the 2022 class will be promptly notified via email by February 7, 2022.

 Please send an email to Wendy Ward.
 Thank you for your interest!

 What Partners in Disability Leadership Graduates and Presenters Are Saying